 This hybrid is a cross between Echeveria purpusorum and unknown Echeveria species.

 Echeveria 'Shamrock' is a beautiful succulent that forms clumps of small rosettes with striking patterns and colors.
 Leaves are green with red edges and underside when grown in the full sun.
-The rosettes grow up to 2 inches (5 cm) tall and about the same in diameter.
-Flowers are reddish-orange with yellow tips and appear in summer on short stems.
+The rosettes grow up to 2 inches (5 cm) tall with a diameter equal to the height.
+Flowers are reddish-orange with yellow tips and appear on short stems in summer.

 How to Grow and Care for Echeveria 'Shamrock'

 Light: E. 'Shamrock' prefers full sun to partial shade.
 If you are moving your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Shamrock' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.